yanzhang111/uci-gdim33-s25-weekly-activities-GDIM33Activities/README.md

 2.My testing goal is to check whether the functions above are working properly, whether there are any bugs, and whether the movement and jump values are reasonable.

-3. playtest team members：Tina Zhang, Xichan Zheng, JingyiBi, Yan Zhang, Alex Ding
+3.playtest team members：Tina Zhang, Xichan Zheng, JingyiBi, Yan Zhang, Alex Ding

 4.The issues found during testing are:

-1.The player sometimes gets stuck on the jumping platforms.
+The player sometimes gets stuck on the jumping platforms.

-2.The camera is too close to the player.
+The camera is too close to the player.

-3.The attack input should be disabled for now.
+The attack input should be disabled for now.

-4.If the player falls off the map, they should return to the spawn point.
+If the player falls off the map, they should return to the spawn point.

-5.The player should not be able to move while jumping, so that needs to be disabled as well.
+The player should not be able to move while jumping, so that needs to be disabled as well.

 ### Activity 2